 You can use them to make soups, eat them raw or even baked, boil and mash them!
 They’re fantastic as one of your daily veg.

-As with any root vegetable, turnips do well along with carrots and radishes.
+As with any root vegetable, turnips do well along when planted along side carrots or grown with radishes.
 They are easy to care for and can be planted either in the spring, so you have turnips all summer, or in late summer for autumn.
 Here’s how to grow turnips.

 Interesting turnip facts!

 Turnips are part of the mustards family of plants and are related to radishes, mustard, and collard greens.